thiagobarrosjp/ClimaStation/README.txt

 │   │   │  └── quality_codes.yaml
 │   │   ├── providers/
 │   │   │  └── dwd.yaml
-│   │   └── translation_manager.py
+│   │   └── translation_manager.py (finished, but needs validation in practice)
 │   ├── utils/
 │   │   ├── __init__.py
-│   │   ├── config_manager.py
-│   │   ├── enhanced_logger.py
-│   │   ├── file_operations.py
-│   │   └── progress_tracker.py
-│   └── __init__.py
+│   │   ├── config_manager.py (finished, can't tell if it is working as intended or not) │   │   ├── enhanced_logger.py (finished and is working fine for crawling, needs validation for other tasks) │   │   ├── file_operations.py (finished, can't tell if it is working as intended or not) │   │   └── progress_tracker.py (finished, but needs validation in practice) │   └── __init__.py
 ├── context/             (For AI implementation)
-│   ├── available_functions.py/
+│   ├── available_functions.py (updated)
-│   ├── coding_patterns.py/
+│   ├── coding_patterns.py
-│   ├── current_task.py/
+│   ├── current_task.md
-│   └── processor_interface.py/
+│   └── processor_interface.py
 ├── data/
 │   └── dwd/
 │       ├── 0_debug/